Introduction

 Abstract

 The abstract should provide a brief statement of the goals and a report of your findings.
 This should be similar to and about the same length as a typical abstract found at the beginning of a scientific paper (~300 words).
 Your abstract should be a summary of your results, NOT the process by which you achieved those results.
-For the D. bipectinata annotation project, be sure to include the size of the project, number of Genscan predictions, protein-coding genes documented, and other verified features (e.g., novel repeats, non-coding RNAs) or unusual findings (e.g., changes in exon structure, changes in the number of isoforms), etc. Be specific in reporting what you have found and your resulting conclusions.
+For the D. willistoni annotation project, be sure to include the size of the project, number of Genscan predictions, protein-coding genes documented, and other verified features (e.g., novel repeats, non-coding RNAs) or unusual findings (e.g., changes in exon structure, changes in the number of isoforms), etc. Be specific in reporting what you have found and your resulting conclusions.

 Introduction

 One to three paragraphs: Why are we studying this problem?
 Why is comparative genomics a powerful approach for analyzing the features of genes and chromosomes?
 What kinds of results are we generating right now, and what do we hope to derive in the future aggregate analysis?
-Try to keep this section concise and informative, but give some context — what are the goals of the overall study, and what are your goals in particular.
+Try to keep this section concise and informative but give some context — what are the goals of the overall study, and what are your goals in particular.
 Include a figure covering the entire sequence of your project(s) that indicates the size and position of each putative feature you will investigate.
 A screenshot of the GEP UCSC Genome Browser for your project region may provide a good starting point for this figure.
 Box and number the features that you will investigate/report on for ease of communication.

 Genes